 You need medical insurance that covers all your expenses in Italy and the whole Schengen Area.

-Provide all the educational diploma, certificate, or training courses you have passed.
+Provide all the educational diplomas, certificates, or training courses you have passed.

 State where will you live while staying in Italy:

 - invitation letter (if staying with a friend/relative)